Germany–Iceland relations: Modern history

 Iceland was cut off from Denmark in 1940 following the German occupation of Denmark and Norway, itself being later occupied by British troops.
 In November 1944, the shelling of the transport and passenger ship Goðafoss by a German submarine killed 24 people.

 In 1944, Iceland declared itself an independent republic.
 After World War II, the states of Germany and Iceland established diplomatic relations in 1952, at the request of Konrad Adenauer.
 Embassies were opened in Hamburg and Reykjavík.
 In 1955, the Icelandic Embassy moved to Bonn, and in 1999 to Berlin.
 It is part of the Nordic Embassies.

 There is cooperation between the two countries in NATO and the UN.
 The foundation of the cooperation are common values and views regarding international politics.
-The German government and Bundestag are in favor of Iceland's accession to the European Union.
+The German government and Bundestag are in favor of Iceland's accession to the EU.

 Economic relations

 From the 15th century, there were trade relations through the merchants of the Hanseatic League, which shaped the economic development of Iceland.
 In the so-called Icelandic trade, the Hanseatic city of Hamburg had the most important role.
 Trade also paved the way for increasing cultural exchange.
 Between 1602 and 1787, trade relations were interrupted by a Danish trade monopoly.

 In the three so-called Cod Wars, Iceland expanded its fishing limits from four to twelve, then to 50, and finally to 200 nautical miles.
 While the first cod war (1958) was limited to Iceland and the United Kingdom, since all other countries (including West Germany) recognized the new Icelandic twelve-nautical-mile zone, the further expansion of fishing limits in the Second Cod War (1972) and the Third Cod War (1974) also led to conflict with West Germany.
 Among other things, the nets of German fishing boats were cut by Icelanders.
 Iceland's 200-nautical-mile zone was recognized by all EEC states on January 1, 1977.

 Germany and Iceland are organized together in the European Economic Area.
 Economic relations are close, with a trade volume of €1.111 billion in 2019, according to the Federal Statistical Office.
 Germany's imports were worth €526 million, while exports were worth €585 million.
 The products shipped to Germany are around 53% processed goods, such as aluminum, and 38% marine products, such as fish processed in Bremerhaven and Cuxhaven.
 Germany exports 43% to Iceland, mainly motor vehicles, machinery and electrical engineering.
 For Iceland, Germany was the third most important trading partner for imports and the sixth most important for exports in 2019.

 Germans play an important role for tourism in Iceland.
 In 2019, for example, Germany was the fourth-largest country of origin, with more than 132,000 visitors to Iceland annually, and visitors from Germany had the longest length of stay, averaging 8.8 nights.